John Doyle (soccer, born 1966): National and Olympic teams

 The U.S. Olympic team called in Doyle for a May 30, 1987, qualification match against Canada.
 The U.S. had lost 2–0 to Canada a week earlier and needed to win by that margin or greater to continue qualification.
 The team rose to the challenge and defeated Canada 3–0.
 Doyle continued to play with the Olympic team, including its three games at the 1988 Summer Olympics in Seoul, South Korea.
 In those games, he scored a goal in the 4–2 loss to the Soviet Union.
 He would continue to play for the national team in 1989, when the U.S. began qualification for the 1990 FIFA World Cup.
 He played two games for the U.S. at the finals.

 Post playing career

 After his retirement from the Earthquakes, Doyle worked as a TV and radio color commentator for the team.
-In 2004, he was hired as assistant coach, replacing Dominic Kinnear who was promoted to head coach after Frank Yallop's departure to coach the Canadian national team.
+In 2004, he was hired as assistant coach, replacing Dominic Kinnear who was promoted to head coach after Frank Yallop's departure to coach the Canada national team.
 He stayed on until the franchise was relocated to Houston for the 2006 season.
 On October 3, 2007, he was named the new general manager of the Earthquakes.
-Doyle was fired by the Earthquakes on Aug.
-29, 2016.
+Doyle was fired by the Earthquakes on August 29, 2016.

 Doyle is also the Director of Coaching of Mustang Soccer League, in Danville, California.